FREQUENTLY ASKED QUESTIONSA COLLECTION OF COMMON QUESTIONS AND ANSWERS

 Do you have past clients we can speak to as references?

 I can absolutely understand why you'd ask this.
 After all, if you're applying for a job, it's customary to list your previous places of employment as references.
 I don't provide client references to prospective wedding couples for a few reasons.
-First of all, any reference I would give you would be biased - of course I'd choose clients that I know would speak most glowingly about myself and my services!
+First of all, any reference I would give you would be biased - of course, I'd choose clients that I know would speak most glowingly about myself and my services!
 Second of all, I truly respect my clients' investment in my services and work, and could never ask a client to market for me on their own time.
-If you'd like to read reviews about Susan Stripling Photography, please check out Wedding Wire!
 I'd also recommend that you talk to any vendors you have already commissioned for your wedding date and ask what the experience of working with me is like!

 We want to take pictures in a super cool location on our wedding day.
 Do you know if we need a permit?